 - What effect you’re hoping to get from the CBD

-- How sensitive you typically are to supplements
+- How sensitive you typically are to things you take

-Thinking about these factors can help you dial in the best CBD dosage possible.
+Thinking about these factors can help you figure out how to best use our products.

 If you have more body mass, you will likely need a higher CBD dosage to fully feel the effects.
 This is a generalization, but it is typically true that dosage amounts need to be adjusted for mass.

-You will need to know how much CBD is in whichever product you are using, and that will help factor in the dosage as well.
+You will need to know how much CBD is in whichever product you are using, and that will help factor in your considerations as well.

 This isn’t a golden rule though; this is just a starting point.
-You will need to base this dosage off other factors as well.
+You will need to base the amount you use on other factors as well.

 Start Low and Slow

 When in doubt, it’s always best to start with a lower dosage to see how your body reacts.
-Start with a low dose of CBD and then slowly work your way up to more powerful doses until you achieve the desired effect.
+The general rule of thumb is to start with a low dose of CBD and then slowly work your way up to more powerful doses until you achieve the desired effect.

 Ask Your Doctor About CBD Dosage